 The following programs are provided under special grants:

-A monthly Diabetes Lunch and Support Group provides an opportunity for the Tribal Community to get together, socialize and learn more about diabetes prevention and care.
+Every two months the Diabetes Lunch and Support Group provides an opportunity for the Tribal Community to get together, socialize and learn more about diabetes prevention and care.
 Community Health staff provide individual support during home visits to help teach families and individuals to monitor their health and manage their care.